dotnet/roslyn/docs/features/nullable-reference-types.md

 - `static object?
 System.Threading.Interlocked.CompareExchange(ref object? location, object? value, object? comparand)`
 - `static T System.Threading.Interlocked.CompareExchange<T>(ref T location, T value, T comparand) where T : class?`

+When simple pre- and post-condition attributes are applied to a property, and an allowed input state is assigned to the property, the property's state is updated to be an allowed output state.
+For instance an `[AllowNull] string` property can be assigned `null` and still return not-null values.

+The use of any member returning `[MaybeNull]T` for an unconstrained type parameter `T` produces a warning, just like `default(T)` (see below).
+For instance, `listT.FirstOrDefault();` would produce a warning.

 ## `default`
 If `T` is a reference type, `default(T)` is `T?`.
 ```c#